Manni Sandhu: My Time (2012)

 My Time was released on 23 February 2012.
 It featured the vocals of Manak-E, Lehmber Hussainpuri, the late Kaka Bhaniawala, Bakshi Billa, Jelly Manjitpuri, Jaswinder Daghamia, Ashok Gill, and Nirmal Sidhu.
 The first single from the album "Door Ni Kulne" featuring Manak-E was released in October 2010 and was essentially Sandhu's entry into the Punjabi music industry.
 It was a worldwide success and received over one million YouTube hits, making him one of the first UK born music directors to achieve this.
 The second single from the album "Sona" featuring Bakshi Billa was released in February 2012, and was No. 1 on the Official UK Asian Download Chart.
 Further songs that charted from the album were "Bottle" feat.
 Lehmber Hussainpuri, "Gidhian Di Rani" feat.
 Jelly Manjitpuri, "Pegg 2012" feat.
 Jaswinder Daghamia, "Balle Balle" feat.
 Ashok Gill, "Jaan Sadi" feat.
 Nirmal Sidhu, and "Husna Di Sarkar" feat.
 Kaka Bhaniawala, and "Mutiyaar" feat.
 Malkit Bulla.

 On 7 May 2012, Sandhu took part in the Camden Crawl with BBC Radio 1 host Nihal.

 2013–today

 On 1 January 2013, Sandhu released a mixtape under Collab Creations Ltd. entitled Reload.
 The mixtape brought back the UK garage sound from the early 2000s, and was released as a free download.

 In 2013, Abhishek Bachchan performed to Sandhu's song "Bottle" featuring Lehmber Hussainpuri at the TOIFA awards in Vancouver.
 It was the only Punjabi song used in the performance.

 On 27 February 2014, Sandhu released "Friday" featuring Manjit Pappu.
 "Friday" went straight to number 2 in BBC Asian Network's Official Download Chart in its first week of release.

 On 10 June 2016, He released his second album with the title Welcome To The Future featuring artists like Akhil, Prem Lata, Jordan Sandhu, Hustinder and Late(Diljaan).

 In 2017 he won Best Single for "Gani" at Brit Asia TV Music Awards (BAMA).
 He won Best Music Producer at BAMA 2019.

+In 2025, Manni Sandhu collaborated with an up and coming singer, Param, whose song "That Girl" with Sandhu skyrocketed to mainstream critical success.